mauriciosoares/core.js/README.md

 ![Twitter Modules](https://cloud.githubusercontent.com/assets/2321259/5558085/3caa2e2c-8d00-11e4-8eba-4613b593193f.png)

-Everything inside a red square is a module, so they work in a way that they don't depend from any other modules, and they should be programmed that way as well.
+Everything inside a red square is a module, they work in a way that they don't depend on any other modules, and they should be programmed that way as well.

 Let's start with the tweet module.